|

 technology sector address their senior recruiting, assessment

+and leadership development requirements.
 Mr. Hebert holds a Masters Degree in Industrial Relations

 as well as a Doctorate in Adult Education, both from the